Alken & Venn

 Eygil sought something resembling a will for fire.
 For example, the name “fire snake”, due to it wriggling like a snake that bites its prey, is a vestige of that.

-Eygil wanted to imbue fire with at least the appearance of a will, essentially making the flames look as if they were alive.
+Eygil wanted to imbue fire with the appearance of a will at minimum, essentially making the flames look as if they were alive.
 This is why he dubbed one of his spells “Fire Snakes” after its flames’ resemblance to wriggling serpents biting at their prey.
 The concept is feasible with humanity, but Eygil was apparently only just beginning to see the potential of the Dark arts.
-While still dealing fire damage, his Dance of Fire resembles the dark pyromancy Outcry in both its actual flames and menu graphic.
-(Carthus would later complete his research in DS3) That being the case, directly imbuing a soul with fire power so strong it melts rock, encasing it in a suitable shell, and then inducing a will in it sounds like the next best thing.
+While still dealing fire damage, his Dance of Fire resembles the dark pyromancy Outcry in both its actual flames and menu graphic. (his research is later completed in DS3) That being the case, directly imbuing a soul with fire power so strong it melts rock, encasing it in a suitable shell, and then inducing a will in it sounds like the next best thing.
 It may even be that the Old Iron King had gotten the idea to create such a golem from the spellcaster.
 But regardless of whether Eygil had lobbied for it, it is hard to believe that the man didn’t know about or participate in the Smelter Demon’s creation.
-The older model encountered in the tower he oversaw had apparently wandered into the mines if not been stationed there, after all.
+The older model encountered in the tower he oversaw had wandered into the mines if not been stationed there, after all.

 With the prototype a success, they could move onto the final product.
 The golem’s iron frame was completed, its core was set within it, and its body was submerged in the lava.
 Whether this event was intended to spark the soul’s will or just imbue it with fire power and be brought to life at a later date, things don’t go according to plan.
 The fire at the bottom of the earth responded to this new element, causing a chain reaction.
 The Smelter Demon sprung to life and gushed out of the lava along with a surge of flame.
 In a single swing of its blade, the beast killed its creator with the very fire he thought to control.
 The chest in the Iron Keep containing Chaos Storm highlights the irony; the pyromancy’s description makes the Witch of Izalith into an allegory for those seeking power beyond their means inevitably being consumed by it.
 The text for Immolation, acquired from a Belfry Sol chest, ponders a similar sentiment: nothing will stop someone from acquiring what they want, even if they get themselves burned.